VirtuaCreative/blog/_posts/2015-09-26-free-hosting-website-github.md

 #### **<mkp-blue>Step by Step Tutorial</mkp-blue>**

 1. Go to [https://github.com](https://github.com) and create your account or sign in if you already have one.

 2. Create a new repository.
   2.1.
 Name your repository by typing on the text box, exactly: `username.github.io` (where `username` is your username).
   PS.: As you see your username beside the text box, you tend to type `.github.io` only.
 DO NOT DO THAT!
 You need to repeat your username, and your repository will have this odd name `username.github.io`.
   2.2.
 If you are willing to use Jekyll for writing your website, you can add a default `gitignore` just when you are creating your repository.
 You don't need to add it at this point, you can add it afterwards; it's up to you.
   2.3.
 You can add a README file at this point too - so you can describe what is the purpose to this repository in order to inform other GitHub users.
 But again, it's up to you.

 3. After creating your repository, go to `settings` and there you will be able to see if everything worked as it was supposed to.
-If it's all right, you will see this warning: **"Your site is published at http://<hello>username.github.io"**.
+If it's all right, you will see this warning: <strong>"Your site is published at http:// username.github.io"</strong>.
   3.1.
-At this point, you can click on **"Launch automatic page generator"** button, so GitHub will create an index file to your website.
+At this point, you can click on <strong>"Launch automatic page generator"</strong> button, so GitHub will create an index file to your website.
 If you follow their steps, you can easily customize your content, based on one of their templates.
 So, if you aren't interested in designing your website, you can pick one of their templates and develop your content as you wish.

 4. Let's say you are not interested in following the previous 3.1 step and you want to develop and design your website according to your needs.
 Click on `username.github.io` to go back to your repository.

 5. Click on the PLUS `+` sign to create your `index.html` file and type it in the text box.

 6. Copy and paste your content from a file you might have ready to go.
 Or, write your content directly on the textarea provided by GitHub.

 7. Commit your new file: if you are new to GitHub, you need to know that every time you add something or change something, you need to `commit` it.
 It is their way to **save your file** and track exactly what are you doing at that moment.
 For doing this, you will need to add a short description to tell yourself and other users and contributors what that act means.
 You can also add a long description, but it is not required.

 8. That's it!
 Your website's Home Page already exists at `http://username.github.io`.

 Please, if you got lost on reading those steps, please watch our video tutorial (posted above) to make it more clear.